-&lt;sup>7 Alterations and addenda include but are not limited to: corrections to currently published documents, changes to close times for applications, questions and answer documents.
+Addenda can include changes to existing grant opportunity documentation and/or publishing additional documents.
+Changes include but are not limited to corrections to currently published documents, changes to close times for applications and system outage notices.

 7.1 Attachments to the application